COSC3020/graph-representations-KobeLimon21/README.md

 Implement a function to convert an adjacency list to an adjacency matrix and analyze it as above.

 Runtime complexity of the conversion here is O(n^2).
-We have two nested for loops where the first for loop runs through all the rows and the second runs through all the columns.
-This gives us n*n  or n^2.
+We have two nested for loops where the first for loop runs through all the rows and the second runs through all the columnns.
+Both of these iterate n times which is the number of vertices, this gives us n*n or n^2.
 The runtime is only impacted by the number of vertices, as the number of of edges will not matter as it will still check the number of vertices regardless.

 Sources: